antonholmCO/dog-breed-stats/README.md

 ## Screenshots

+## Frameworks & Libraries
+I used the following frameworks and libraries in this project.
+The two external libraries which were an requirement for the project are displayed in bold text.
+- Vue 3 + Vite
+- Tailwind CSS
+- **Axios** for API calls
+- **Chart.js** for creating doughnut charts to display they breed statistics

 ## Run instructions
 1. To host the website, an API key is needed.
 It can be aquired [here](https://api-ninjas.com/register) for free by registering for an account.